Ingan121/WerDump/README.md

 * Suspending only works on nonstandard kernel-mode protections.
 Doesn't work on standard PPL protected processes.
 <br><br>
 * Somehow this is capable of killing MS Defender processes (MsMpEng, MpDefenderCoreService, and NisSrv) plus SgrmBroker.
 I just discovered this while writing this readme.
 Weirdly they just die as soon as WerFaultSecure finishes its job.
-* Does nothing on other PPL-protected antiviruses.
-Tested with AhnLab V3 Lite and Kaspersky Free.
-Maybe because they use both PPL and their own kernel-mode protections.
+* Does nothing on other PPL-protected processes.
+Tested with AhnLab V3 Lite, Kaspersky Free, and PPL-protected Notepad launched with [KDU](https://github.com/hfiref0x/KDU).

 ## Prerequisites
 The registry value "DumpType" under "HKLM\SOFTWARE\Microsoft\Windows\Windows Error Reporting\LocalDumps" should be set to 2.